getbubblenow/javicle/README.md

 # Who is JVCL for?
 JVCL is for people who like CLIs and automation.

-JVCL is for people whose your video composition needs are relatively simple (for now), since the range of operations supported is limited.
+JVCL is for people with relatively simple video composition needs (for now), since the range of operations supported is limited.

 # Concepts